Cyclic Implicit Complexity: Some variants of safe recursion

-One of the key features of safe recursion is that `nesting' of recursive calls is not permitted.
-For instance, recalling the coderivation $\sexp$ from \Cref{exmp:safe-exponentiation}, let us revisit the following equational program:
+One of the key features of the Bellantoni-Cook algebra $\bc$ is that `nesting' of recursive calls is not permitted.
+For instance, let us recall the equational program from \Cref{exmp:safe-exponentiation}:

 Recall that $\ex(x;y)=f_\sexp (x;y) = 2^{2^{\s{x}}}\cdot y$.
 The `recursion step' on the second line is compatible with safe composition, in that safe inputs only occur in hereditarily safe positions, but one of the recursive calls takes another recursive call among its safe inputs.
 In Example~\ref{exmp:safe-exponentiation} we showed how the above function $\ex(x;y)$ can be $\ncbc$-defined.
-It is thus reasonable to look for a suitable extension of $\bc$ able to formalise such nested recursion to serve as a function algebraic counterpart to $\ncbc$.
+We thus seek a suitable extension of $\bc$ able to formalise such nested recursion to serve as a function algebraic counterpart to $\ncbc$.

-It will be convenient throughout this section to work with generalisations of $\bc$ including \emph{oracles}.
-Formally speaking, these can be seen as variables ranging over two-sorted functions, though we shall often identify them with functions themselves.
+It will be convenient for us to work with generalisations of $\bc$ including \emph{oracles}.

-\begin{defn} For all sets of oracles $\vec a = a_1, \dots, a_k$, we define the algebra of $\bcnorec$ functions \emph{over} $\vec a$ to include all the initial functions of $\bcnorec$ and, \begin{itemize} \item (oracles). $a_i(\vec x;\vec y)$ is a function over $\vec a$, for $1\leq i\leq k$, (where $\vec x$,$\vec y$ have appropriate length for $a_i$). \end{itemize} and closed under: \begin{itemize} \item (Safe Composition). \begin{enumerate} \item from $g(\vec x;\vec y), h(\vec x;\vec y,y)$ over $\vec a$ define $f(\vec x;\vec y)$ over $\vec a$ by $f(\vec x;\vec y) = h(\vec x; \vec y, g(\vec x;\vec y))$. \item from $g(\vec x;)$ over $\emptyset$ and $h(\vec x, x;\vec y) $ over $\emptyset$ define $f(\vec x; \vec y)$ over $\vec a$ by $f(\vec x; \vec y) = h(\vec x, g(\vec x;); \vec y)$. \end{enumerate} \end{itemize} We write $\bcnorec(\vec a)$ for the class of functions over $\vec a$ generated in this way. \end{defn}
+\begin{defn} For all sets of oracles $\vec a = a_1, \dots, a_k$, we define the algebra of $\bcnorec$ functions \emph{over} $\vec a$ to include all the initial functions of $\bcnorec$ and, \begin{itemize} \item (oracles). $a_i(\vec x;\vec y)$ is a function over $\vec a$, for $1\leq i\leq k$, (where $\vec x$,$\vec y$ have appropriate length for $a_i$). \end{itemize} and closed under: \begin{itemize} \item (Safe Composition). \begin{enumerate}[(1)] \item from $g(\vec x;\vec y), h(\vec x;\vec y,y)$ over $\vec a$ define $f(\vec x;\vec y)$ over $\vec a$ by $f(\vec x;\vec y) = h(\vec x; \vec y, g(\vec x;\vec y))$. \item from $g(\vec x;)$ over $\emptyset$ and $h(\vec x, x;\vec y) $ over $\emptyset$ define $f(\vec x; \vec y)$ over $\vec a$ by $f(\vec x; \vec y) = h(\vec x, g(\vec x;); \vec y)$. \end{enumerate} \end{itemize} We write $\bcnorec(\vec a)$ for the class of functions over $\vec a$ generated in this way. \end{defn}